mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/modules/configure-add-on-and-solution-modules.md

 ## 2 Configuring Add-on and Solution Modules

 You can mark a standard module (app module) as an add-on or solution module at any time, but we recommend to do so right-away when you start developing.
+We also recommend changing the module version for add-on and solution modules every time you make changes to them.

-All content of add-on and solution modules is set to be hidden from consumers (has IP protection enabled) by default.
-You can then decide what parts of the module you would like to make usable, if any.
+All content of add-on and solution modules is set to be hidden from consumers by default (modules have IP protection enabled).
+You can then decide what parts of the module you would like to make as usable, if any.
 For example, you can allow consumers to use certain entities and attributes.

 ### 2.1 Changing Export Level of a Document/Element